Merzasphor/MWSE/docs/source/lua/event/damage.rst

 magicSourceInstance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3magicSourceInstance`_.
-Read-only. tes3magicSourceInstance of a spell that caused damage.
+`tes3magicSourceInstance`_. tes3magicSourceInstance of a spell that caused damage.
 Can be nil.

 projectile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~